- Comfortable, spacious interior

 We give the Q8 points above average for good standard equipment, a good infotainment system, and some compelling options.
 Others in the class pile high the options list, while Audi’s baked in the popular features as standard equipment.
 It’s an 8 here.

 Like last year, the Q8 is available in Premium, Premium Plus, and Prestige trim levels.
 The base 2020 Q8 Premium costs $69,195, including mandatory destination charges.
-Fully loaded, a top-end Q8 Prestige can run up to nearly $80,000—the upcoming SQ8 and RS Q8 may easily crest six figures when those prices are announced.
+Fully loaded, a top-end Q8 Prestige can run up to nearly $80,000—where the SQ8 and RS Q8 start.
+The SQ8 costs at least $90,000 for Premium Plus models.

 Every Q8 gets heated front seats, 20-inch wheels, a 12.3-inch digital instrument cluster, 10.1-inch touchscreen for infotainment with smartphone-compatibility software, Bluetooth connectivity, panoramic sunroof, active safety features (that we cover above), leather upholstery, wood trim inside, navigation, a panoramic sunroof, and an 8.6-inch touchscreen for vehicle functions and climate controls.